 With a complex, global environment, the company sought a single partner to work with to protect the company from message-based attacks.
 The security team invited several vendors to participate in an extensive RFP process across a wide range of requirements.
 Proofpoint beat the competition on all counts.
 And the selection of Proofpoint as the Gartner Magic Quadrant leader in the space gave senior managers the confidence they sought in moving forward with Proofpoint.

 The security team started by laying a strong foundation for their email security architecture.
 They implemented a multi-tiered approach to meet their requirements.
 This began with Proofpoint Email Protection with Targeted Attack Protection (TAP) and Threat Response Auto-Pull (TRAP).
 TAP uses static and dynamic techniques to continually adapt and detect new cyber-attack patterns.
-And it analyzes potential threats by using multiple approaches to examine behavior, code and protocol.
+And it analyses potential threats by using multiple approaches to examine behaviour, code and protocol.
 TAP also detects threats and risks in cloud-based applications and connects email attacks related to credential theft or other attacks.
-And it uses machine learning to observe patterns, behaviors and techniques used in each episode.
-TRAP analyzes messages against multiple intelligence systems and shares the results with the message security team.
+And it uses machine learning to observe patterns, behaviours and techniques used in each episode.
+TRAP analyses messages against multiple intelligence systems and shares the results with the message security team.
 It can automatically delete or quarantine messages above a certain risk threshold.
 Or it can provide the security team with the information needed to decide manually.
 And that decision can be executed with a single click.
 Once it’s determined that a message is malicious, TRAP automatically removes all harmful content.
 What’s more, it can follow forwarded mail or distribution lists to their end recipients.

 “The automated analysis and remediation we gained from TAP and TRAP was a game changer for us.
 Not only did they stop more malicious emails from getting in, but they significantly reduced the amount of manual analysis we had to do with our previous supplier,” explained the lead IT security analyst.